Amplify Kindness at Camp: Fun Ideas for Camp Management

 We often encourage campers to do random acts of kindness.
 Camps can do the same by sending a small gift to camp families, donors, or local businesses.
 A $5 gift card for coffee or a small freebie like candies, stickers, decals, or activity sheets can be an unexpected treat that makes an impression.

-Introduce Camp Scholarship Programs
+✅ Introduce or Expand Camp Scholarship Programs

 Despite your best efforts to keep costs low, not all families can afford the cost of camp.
 You can help keep the camp experience more attainable by working with business partners and donors to establish scholarships or financial aid for families that need assistance.